Skip to main content

 🏗️ Infrastructure

-Manage permissions manually across environments and configuration of servers on which workloads are running.
+Manage permissions manually across environments and configuration of servers on which workloads run.

-• Monitor Workloads assigned app identity and alert for abnormal behavior
+• Monitor Workload assigned app identity and alert for abnormal behaviour.

 • Block unauthorized deployments and make granular visibility and access control available across all workloads.